imagico/osm-carto-alternative-colors/README.md

 To enable this simplified version you need to:

-* uncomment and install the commented functions at the end of `scale_factor.sql`
+* run `sql/ac-lite.sql` on your database (which overrides some of the functions in roads.sql)
 * disable the `water-barriers-line` layer and enable the `water-barriers-line-simple` layer, for example by using (with kosmtik) the following in `localconfig.json`: